wmhilton-stoplight/platform-docs/2.-workspaces/allowed-email-domains.md

 # Approved Email Domains

 Domains are how we identify things on the internet.
-For example, we can see domains in website URLs https://stoplight.io and email addresses support@stoplight.io.
+For example, we can see domains in website URLs, such as https://example.com, and email addresses, such as hello@example.com.

 Approved email domains let Stoplight know who should have automatic access to your workspace and who needs membership approval.
 You can configure one or more approved email domains.